-The program focuses always upon the whole student, attempting to help refine and deepen the ability to think critically, to discern the true and the good, to respond to the beautiful, and to explore the intersection of faith and reason.
+The program focuses on the whole person, helping and challenging students as they work to refine and deepen their ability to think critically, to discern the true and the good, to respond to the beautiful, and to explore the intersection of faith and reason.

 It offers students who are serious about their intellectual growth a series of classes and activities designed to lay the groundwork for responsible and informed choice in later life.

-Students in the Honors Program come from all divisions and departments of the University, and the Honors Program is as well suited to students majoring in the sciences, business, or the social sciences as it is to humanities majors.
+Students in the Honors Program come from all divisions and departments of the University, and the Honors Program is as well suited to students majoring in the sciences, social sciences, business, or education as it is to those in the humanities.
 Honors students are distinguished by their superior academic records and by their desire to participate in the program’s distinctive curriculum and activities.
 The Honors Program curriculum offers students a fully integrated program of study that is both multi-disciplinary and inter-disciplinary.
-It accomplishes the goals of the regular University core curriculum, but through an alternate path, and is designed to be flexible to accommodate the requirements of all majors across the University.
+It accomplishes the goals of the regular University core curriculum, but through an alternate path, and is designed to be flexible enough to accommodate the requirements of all majors across the University.